d2: Improving Reasoning in Diffusion Language Models via Trajectory Likelihood Estimation: Background

 \subsection{Masked Diffusion Language Models}

 Diffusion language models (DLMs) are characterized by two processes.
 The first is a pre-defined corruption (also know as forward) process $q$.
-This process adds noise to a `clean' token $\x$ drawn from the data distribution to produce progressively noisy latents $\x_t$, for $t \in [0, 1],$ with noise levels increasing in $t$, and terminates at the fully corrupted latent $\x_1$ drawn from a simple prior.
+This process adds noise to a `clean' token $\x$ drawn from the data distribution to produce progressively noisy latents $\x_t (t \in [0, 1]),$ with noise levels increasing in $t$, and terminates at the fully corrupted latent $\x_1$ drawn from a simple prior.
 The second process is the learned denoising (backward) process $p_\theta$, which is trained to undo the corruptions from the forward trajectory.

-Recent discrete diffusion models have focused on forward processes that interpolate between signal and noise \citep{austin2021structured}, and in particular they rely on a specific corruption process known as absorbing state / masked diffusion (referred to as MDLMs henceforth) \citep{sahoo2024simple, shi2024simplified, ou2024your}.
+Recent discrete diffusion models have focused on forward processes that interpolate between signal and noise \citep{austin2021structured}, and in particular they rely on a specific corruption process known as masked diffusion (referred to as MDLMs henceforth; \citet{sahoo2024simple, shi2024simplified, ou2024your}).
 The marginals of this process reflect probability mass iteratively moving away from the data and towards a special mask token $\m$: $q(\x_t \mid \x) = \alpha_t \x + (1-\alpha_t)\m,$ where $\alpha_t$ is a noise schedule monotonically decreasing in $t$.
-Importantly, both the forward and backward processes are assumed to apply independently along the dimensions of the data, i.e., the tokens in a sequence.
+Given a data token sequence $\x_0^{1:L}$, the backward process is learned by optimizing the following variational lower bound: